Boiler tubes - for pressure equipment, used at higher temperatures

 |OD => 60,3||WT < 7,1||5 – 6 or 10 – 14|

 |WT => 7,1||5 – 6|

-Marking of the tubes and tube bundlesThe tubes with the outside diameter up to 51 mm are marked with a label that is attached to the bundle.
-Larger tubes are marked at least at a one end of a tube by the necessary data.
+Markings of the tubes and tube bundlesThe tubes with the outside diameter up to 51 mm may be marked by a label attached to the tube bundle.
+Larger tubes must have markings at least at one end of the tube with the necessary data.

 Certified test reportsCertified test reports are issued according to the appropriate TDC standards:

 EN 10204, pre EN 10294 - 1 certificate 3.1.B, for EN 10297 - 1 Certified test reports : (a) nonspecified testing (only the mandatory tests) 2.2, specified testing – 3.1.B or other types of Certified test reports according to an agreement (3.1.A, 3.1.C, 3.2)

 STN 42 0250, ČSN 42 0250